One of the most telling scenes in ‘Saving Private Ryan’ involved a sidelong glance at a sandwich

 Then, his thousand-yard stare lands on a stack of sandwiches: High-end corned beef and cheese on fresh sourdough bread, sitting neatly on a clean plate, not resting on a GI’s leg, or held in a grubby hand, but sitting there waiting to be eaten.

 The look that crosses over his face is one of disdain and no small measure of envy.
-That passing glance is immediately recognizable to frontline soldiers of any war and era, who’ve returned to the headquarters area, among those derisively referred to as POGs (person other than grunt) and the “rear echelon mother fuckers,” far removed from the fighting, where the creature comforts aren’t in short supply, and the dangers are often far less.
+That passing glance is immediately recognizable to frontline soldiers of any war and era, who’ve returned to the headquarters area, among those referred to as POGs (person other than grunt) or, more derisively, “rear echelon mother fuckers,” far removed from the fighting, where the creature comforts aren’t in short supply, and the dangers are often far less.

-Miller’s reaction is telling: He doesn’t disparage those soldiers just because they get to enjoy a nice meal and a hot cup of coffee in safety, while his men sit in the dirt eating canned rations and choke down bad coffee brewed in a dented canteen cup.
+Miller’s reaction is telling: He doesn’t disparage those soldiers just because they get to enjoy a nice meal and a hot cup of coffee in safety, while his men sit in the dirt eating canned rations, choking down bad coffee brewed in a dented canteen cup.
 They have a job to do, same as him.

 Still, it is a brief and telling moment that lays out the disparities between those who support the infantry and other frontline troops, and the grunts themselves.